Ayurvedic Guide to Building Digestive Power

 If you consult with an Ayurvedic practitioner, don’t be surprised if she asks you a hundred and one questions about the state of your digestive system—no matter what brought you into her office!
-Regardless of where your ailments manifest, Ayurveda places incredible emphasis on the state of digestion, also known as agni.
+Regardless of where your imbalances manifest, Ayurveda places incredible emphasis on the state of digestion, also known as agni.

 According to the Ayurvedic paradigm, a digestive imbalance is considered to be the root cause of most illness (Frawley, 2000).
 Conversely, a strong and balanced digestive system puts you at much greater odds for attaining and maintaining optimal health.
-This article will explore Ayurvedic methods for improving digestive health, and ultimately, building digestive power.
+This article will explore Ayurvedic methods for supporting digestive health, and ultimately, building digestive power.

 How Hot Does Your Fire Burn?